pjstadig/tim-clojure-1.0-snapshot/example/README.markdown

-This is an example of using Terracotta Integration Module for the Clojure language.
-The TIM for Clojure is currently in an alpha state, so should be used at your own risk.

-This is the "shared everything" example of using Clojure with Terracotta.
-The goal is to have multiple VMs working together in the same shared, global context through Terracotta.
-This means that everything in the Clojure environment should be shared by default.
-I have worked out the class replacement for a TIM, and I have created a few replacement classes so that Clojure will play nicely with Terracotta.
-There are still some issues:

-1. A roadblock at the moment is the root bindings for \*in\*, \*out\* and \*err\*.
-They cannot be shared, but there is no way to mark the root binding (just for those Vars) as transient.
-The workaround for the moment is to just leave the root bindings nil and bind the values manually (hence the "tc-repl.clj" file).

-2. Agents and Atoms are not yet supported.
-They still use some non-portable classes (from Terracotta's perspective) that need to be removed.

-3. Probably lots of other stuff.

 How to run this example
 =======================
 (NOTE: The following instructions have only been tested on Linux.
 The scripts are bash scripts, so Windows is out.
 This is nothing personal, I just don't use Windows.)